anakadote/ImageManager/readme.md

     composer update

-Next, use artisan move the package assets to the public directory, also from the Terminal:
+Next, use artisan to move the package assets to the public directory, also from the Terminal:

     php artisan asset:publish anakadote/image-manager

 The final step is to add the service provider.
-Open `config/app.php`, and add a new item to the providers array.
+Open `config/app.php` and add a new item to the providers array.

     'Anakadote\ImageManager\ImageManagerServiceProvider'